 And many more…

-Controls Structures provided by the programming languages is one of the most powerful features available to Selenium.
-This allows defining different tests flows based on conditions or loop a set of Test Steps multiple times.
+Controls Structures provided by the programming languages is one of the most powerful features available in Selenium.
+This allows defining different tests flows based on conditions or loop a set of test steps multiple times.

 4. Easy Assertions in scriptless test automation

 Creating the navigation steps alone doesn’t add any value to the Tests.
 The real value comes with the Assertions.
 Assertion verifies that the required business logic is implemented properly and works in a way the Product owner wants it to.